vishnutalanki/agentforge/README.md

 LLM_To_LLm Interactions

 #### Containerize agents and set infrastructure
-Dockerize
-Infra setup for RAGs and DBs (tf)
+Containerize agents - Agent as a container with tools and memory Infra setup for RAGs and DBs (tf) - multi cloud agent deployment without vendor lock-in

+#### Agent orchestration
+Orchestrate agents using K8s

 ####
 wrapper/API